haggen/localthreat/README.md

 ### Docker setup (recommended)

 You'll need to be resolving any subdomain of localhost to localhost.
 If you're using Chrome it does that automatically.
-Otherwise you'll need to edit your `hosts` file or have something like [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html)responding to `client-localthreat.localhost` and `api-localthreat.localhost`.
+Otherwise you'll need to edit your `hosts` file or have something like [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) resolving `client-localthreat.localhost` and `api-localthreat.localhost`.

 With Docker up and docker-compose installed , run: